Edward-RSE/OpenSBLI-HDF5-Stride/README.md

 The implementation is described in `docs/implementation.md` and the code in each directory is in `io_stride.cpp`.

+- `1_stride-manual-copy`: a rough prototype of using `memcpy` which only works with a single process simulation (without MPI).
+- `2_stride-kernel`: an implementation using a parallel kernel
+- `3_slice-with-stride`: an implementation using a parallel kernel with the slice output option
+- `4_slab-with-stride`: as above, but with a slab instead

 ## Building

 The code in this repository does not require OpenSBLI, as we will be prototyping